shruti1512/RWBootcampHomeWork/Week08/README.md

 - [x] Allow users to delete sandwiches from the table view.
 When deleted, be sure they are deleted from Core Data.

 ### Additional Features
-- [x] The user can chnage the layout of sandwiches view to grid or list.
+- [x] The user can change the layout of sandwiches view to grid or list.
+Modified the entire starter code for this.
 - [x] The user can edit a sandwich.
 - [x] The user can sort sandwiches.